SP ousts its 11 district chiefs | Politics

 - India

-The Samajwadi Party on Saturday sacked the presidents of its 11 district units with immediate effect, the party said here on Saturday.
+The Samajwadi Party (SP) on Saturday sacked the presidents of its 11 district units with immediate effect.

-In a statement, SP’s state unit president Naresh Uttam said presidents of Gorakhpur, Moradabad, Jhansi, Agra, Gautam Budh Nagar, Mau, Balrampur, Shravasti, Bhadohi, Gonda and Lalitpur districts have been removed with immediate effect.

-The action has been taken on the directives of the party president Akhilesh Yadav, he added.
+Uttar Pradesh SP chief Naresh Uttam issued a statement here, saying the presidents of the party's Gorakhpur, Moradabad, Jhansi, Agra, Gautam Buddh Nagar, Mau, Balrampur, Shravasti, Bhadohi, Gonda and Lalitpur district units have been removed on the direction of party president Akhilesh Yadav.

 In Gorakhpur, SP candidate Jitendra Yadav was also not able to file his papers.